prestondcarroll/portfolio/Open_IR_Security_Android_App/README.md

 # Open IR Security

-* An open source software and hardware system that combines the portability of an Android phone app with infrared motion sensors.
-It allows useres to monitor the security and safety of their homes from any location around the world.
+* An open-source software and hardware system that combines the portability of an Android phone app with infrared motion sensors.
+It allows users to monitor the security and safety of their homes from any location around the world.

 Data moves back and forth between an Arduino microcontroller, a Firebase Server, and Android.
-Users can log in, modify sensors, and monitor information.
+On the app, users can log in, modify sensors, and monitor information & alerts.

 My contributions included adding features for alerting via email, arming and disarming the sensor on the app, formatting various layouts of the app, and initial setup process & instructions.
-Requirement gathering, designing database structure, and app debugging were done collaboratively.
+Requirement gathering, designing database structure, and app debugging was done collaboratively.
 Shoutout to my former classmates Kalvin, Gus, Dagmar, and Steven.

-App Features:
+Bullet listApp Features:
-  Security alerts sent via email
+ * Security alerts sent via email
-  History and filter for previous activity / alerts Log in and authentication via secure Firebase server Adding additional sensors to profile
+ * History and filter for previous activity / alerts
+ * Log in and authentication via secure Firebase server
+ * Adding additional sensors to profile
-  Disarming and arming sensor
+  * Disarming and arming sensor

 There are four main components:
-  Android app:
+  * Android app: Written in Java
-  Firebase database:
+  * Firebase database: Non-Relational JSON database
-  ESP Microcontroller:
+  * ESP Microcontroller: Microchip with built in Wi-fi
-  Motion Sensor:
+  * Motion Sensor: Infrared Passive Motion Sensor, ~2 inches wide

 <br/>